-Objects created with shape tools like the Rectangle tool □ and the Ellipse tool ○ must be converted to curves (Object ▶ Convert to Curves) before you can edit individual nodes.
-One exception to this rule are objects created with the Polygon tool ○.
+Objects created with shape tools like the Rectangle tool ☐ and the Ellipse tool ☐ must be converted to curves (Object ▶ Convert to Curves, or Ctrl + Q) before you can edit individual nodes.
+One exception to this rule are objects created with the Polygon tool ☐.